 As some of you may have noticed, I’ve been going up to Venice a lot lately.
 I love Venice, and so it doesn’t take much to get me there.
 But I hadn’t been in the last year or so, and thought a trip was long due.

 That, plus the fact that I’m writing a new app.
 Yes, EAT VENICE is almost done.
-So many of you have asked for a Venice version of EAT ROME and EAT FLORENCE, that I figured the time was right.
+So many of you have asked for a Venice version of Eat Italy and EAT FLORENCE, that I figured the time was right.
 I’m just finishing up the last bits and pieces, and hoping it will hit the App Store in mid January.

 Just in case you’re wondering: yes, I do eat in pretty much all the places I write about.
 So that meant a lot of eating in the last few months.
 (Loving my Eileen Fisher stretchy pants these days) But I’m also going back and looking at notes of places I’ve been to in Venice over the last few years.
 And one of the most amazing dining experiences I had was at Venissa.